YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ### Local entries I: `ocanren_embedding` and  `ocanren_expr`

-The entry `ocanren_embedding`  directly corresponds to the `ocanren{}` quotations we saw in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces:
+The entry `ocanren_embedding`  directly corresponds to the `ocanren{}` quotations we see in the library implementation, and it further calls the entry `ocanren_expr` to parse the content between the braces:
 ```ocaml